taddeseanb/kenya-hub/docs/docs/user/index.md

 Some records link directly to the [map viewer](#map-viewer) component.
 Under the image, it will say: Open _record_ in the LSC map and you will be directed to the map viewer.

-**Exercise 3:** Explore the records.
+**Step 3:** Explore the records.
 Click, after searching on keywords, on one of the appeared records and explore the provided information.
 Click on the links in the records

 ![Hub catalogue record](./img/cataloguepHrecord.PNG)